-Prerequisite(s): Ability to play a jazz-oriented instrument proficiently and some knowledge of improvisation as determined by the instructor.
+Prerequisite(s): Ability to sing or play an instrument acceptably, determined by instructor through audition.
 Course study under this section may be repeated three times.
-Acceptable for credit: CSU, UC

 Study and performance of Intermediate Jazz literature and arrangements: Designed for jazz-oriented instrumentalists interested in performing in small jazz ensembles.
-1004.00 (C-ID: MUS 180)
+1004.00 (C-ID: MUSIC 180)

-MUSIC 145 Advanced Jazz Combos
+Advanced Jazz Combos

-Prerequisite(s): Ability to play a jazz-oriented instrument proficiently and some knowledge of improvisation as determined by the instructor.
+Prerequisite(s): Ability to sing or play an instrument acceptably, determined by instructor through audition.
 Course study under this section may be repeated three times.
-Acceptable for credit: CSU, UC